Menu Search

 Ranking A Tribe Called Quest's Albums

-Energized by a one-off performance on The Tonight Show Starring Jimmy Fallon on November 13, 2015, the ATCQ group members decided to record a new album in secrecy – their first since 1998’s The Love Movement.
-Despite Phife’s untimely death, the album was completed, with Phife’s recorded bars flawlessly integrated into what turned out to be a near-perfect final album.
+Energized by a one-off performance on The Tonight Show Starring Jimmy Fallon on November 13, 2015, the members of A Tribe Called Quest were inspired to record a new album.
+The project was shrouded in secrecy, with the album being their first release since 1998’s The Love Movement.
+Despite the untimely passing of Phife Dawg, the group was able to integrate his recorded bars into the final product flawlessly.

 3. People's Instinctive Travels And The Paths Of Rhythm (1990)